wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/introduction-to-pid.rst

 Integral Term
 -------------

-.. important:: Integral gain is generally not recommended for FRC use.
+.. important:: Integral gain is generally not recommended for FRC\ |reg| use.
 There are better approaches to fix :term:`steady-state error` like using feedforwards or constraining when the integral control acts using other knowledge of the :term:`system`.

 The *Integral* term accumulates the area between the :term:`setpoint` and :term:`output` plots over time (i.e., the integral of position :term:`error`) and adds the current total to the :term:`control input`.
 Accumulating the area between two curves is called integration.